orb-lang/espalier/doc/md/node.md

           position = position - #v - 1
        end
    end
-   return nil -- this position is off the end of the string end
+   -- this position is off the end of the string return nil, "exceeds #str", - offset  -- I think that's the best 3rd value? end
 ```
 #### Node.lastLeaf(node)